 In basketball, an underhand motion refers to a type of shooting motion.
-Also referred to as "granny style," the motion involves the player shooting the ball ball from his/her waist with two hands.
+Also referred to as "granny style," the motion involves the player shooting the ball from his waist with two hands.
 The underhanded motion is only practical when shooting free throws as there is no defense to block the shot.

 Benefits Of Shooting Underhanded

 Good shooters limit the amount of motion in their shots.
 The issue with the one-handed, high-release shot form used by most players is the number of moving parts that go into it.
 The underhand shot motion limits the number of moving body parts necessary to get a shot off, making it much simpler.
-This allows the shooter to do a better job of recreating the same motion every time he/she steps to the foul line.
+This allows the shooter to do a better job of recreating the same motion every time he steps to the foul line.

 Because the underhand motion requires two hands to use, it also gives the shot more backspin.
 Backspin slows the ball down in the air and causes the ball to bounce more softly on the rim, giving it a better chance of going in the hoop.